Education news. In context.

 Breaking: High school teachers across Indianapolis Public Schools may need to reapply for their jobs

 The announcement came less than 24 hours after the IPS board approved a plan to close three high schools.

 September 18, 2017

-It’s final: Indianapolis Public Schools Board approves plan to close high schools
+Indianapolis Public Schools will close Broad Ripple, Northwest, and Arlington high schools

 While board members framed the decision as painful, but unavoidable, many in the crowd laughed, murmured and occasionally yelled in skepticism.

 The award-winning principal of Indianapolis Public Schools’ largest high school was abruptly replaced